shieldproject/notebook/v9/README.md

 where:

-  - `$gateway` is the name of a SHIELD Storage Gateway cluster
+  - `$gateway` is the name of a SHIELD Storage Gateway cluster.
-  - `$bucket` is the name of a storage bucket configuration in the named cluster
+  - `$bucket`  is the name of a storage bucket configuration in the named cluster.